msuhanov/ntfs-samples/ReadMe.md

 * Unallocated data marked as allocated (file path: "/$Extend/$RmMetadata/$Repair", streams: "$Corrupt" and "$Verify", search for the "PTRN" byte pattern there).

 ---
-All files in this repository are available under the "CC0 1.0 Universal" code.
+All files in this repository (except the 'License.txt' file) are available under the "CC0 1.0 Universal" code.
 See the 'License.txt' file.